vindarel/lisp-journey/content/blog/why-do-we-have-to-wait-one-month-before-quicklisp-updates.md

 thing that makes the CL world impenetrable (or with great effort) and subject to rants.
 It doesn't need more reasons, seriously.

-I wouldn't bother if this subject was documentet, but it is not.
+I wouldn't bother if this subject was documented, but it is not.
 The issue about documenting Quicklisp, which Zach wanted to fix "soon", stalls since 2014.
 It's still open, at least.